aspose-words/Aspose.Words-API-References/english/net/aspose.words.saving/pdfdigitalsignaturedetails/certificateholder/_index.md

 ---
 title: PdfDigitalSignatureDetails.CertificateHolder
 second_title: Aspose.Words for .NET API Reference
 description: PdfDigitalSignatureDetails property.
-Returns the certificate holder object that contains the certificate was used to sign the document in C#
+Returns the certificate holder object that contains the certificate was used to sign the document in C#.
 type: docs
 weight: 20
 url: /net/aspose.words.saving/pdfdigitalsignaturedetails/certificateholder/